CibranLopez/GenerativeModels/README.md

 ## Execution

 A set of user-friendly jupyter notebook have been developed, which can be run locally with pytorch and pymatgen dependencies.
-It generates a graph-like database (from the Materials Project database) and trains the generative model to best reproduce those materials and enhance some desired target.
+It generates a graph-like database (from the Materials Project database or any other source) and trains the generative model to best reproduce those materials (and enhance some desired target, if desired).

 ## Authors